threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ## Introduction

-**Phar Deserialization** is a popular bug related to file upload vulnerability and insecure serialization.
-Although this bug nearly fixed in the latest version of PHP, some functions is still available to trigger this bug and get harm to your server.
+**Phar Deserialization** is a popular bug related to file upload vulnerability and unsafe object deserialization.
+While this issue is mostly resolved in the latest PHP versions, some functions can still trigger it and pose a risk to our server.

 ### Phar

-**PHAR** are like JARs of Java but for PHP, compatible with 3 formats (Phar, Tar, Zip).
-In other words, PHAR - PHP Archive is a form of compressing PHP application into a single executable file.
-A Phar file can be loaded via phar wrapper phar:// .
+**PHAR - PHP Archive** are like JARs of Java but for PHP, compatible with 3 formats (Phar, Tar, Zip).
+In other words, PHAR is a form of compressing PHP application into a single executable file.
+A Phar file can be loaded using phar wrapper phar:// .
 For example: `phar://relative/path/to/phar/file.xyz/.inc`.
-Moreover, a Phar file have 4 parts:
+A Phar file consists of 4 parts:

-* Stub: The first part includes php code but must have `__HALT_COMPILER();` in the end
+* Stub: The first part includes PHP code, ending with **__HALT_COMPILER();**
-* Manifest: The manifest details the contents of the archive (object type)
+* Manifest: The manifest details the contents of the archive (**object** type)
 * File Contents: The original files that are included in the archive
-* Signature: this is a hash function for verifying PHAR integrity.
+* Signature: A hash verifying the PHAR integrity

 ![image](https://hackmd.io/_uploads/HJpzbTWOxx.png)

-This is the detailed structure for this file
+This is the detailed structure of this file

 ![image](https://hackmd.io/_uploads/By2TMa-uxl.png)

 ### How to make a phar file

-A simple template to make a phar file is
+A simple template to make a Phar file is

 ```php
 <?php